sebimor-oficial/beige-lavender/src/pages/index.md

       Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
     actions:
-      - title: See all items
-        url: /store
-        arrow: true
-        style: primary
       - title: lorem-ipsum
         url: lorem-ipsum
         style: primary